Individual Placement and Support for Mental Illness

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on employment support rather than medication changes.

-Is Individual Placement and Support (IPS) safe for people with mental illness?
+What prior data suggests that the Individual Placement and Support model is safe for people with mental illness?

 JESUS A. ALDANA LOPEZ, MPH